seme4/ssi-consultancy/DeployerDeveloperReview.md

 [REST API examples](./RESTAPIexamples.md) contains examples of invocations of sameAs Lite REST endpoints, and examples of what they return, which can be useful for developers.

-### Make the test database configurable

-tests/phpUnit/StoreTest.php defines:

-    const DSN = 'sqlite:test.sqlite';

-The test database driver, URL, database, username and password should be configurable, via a configuration file, so developers don't need to edit PHP code.

-### Provide tests that use the database

-tests/phpUnit/StoreTest.php defines:

-    const DSN = 'sqlite:test.sqlite';

-and calls:

-    $s = new Store(self::DSN, self::STORE_NAME);

-If the driver is not present then `make tests` fails:

-    Exception: Unable to to connect to sqlite // could not find driver

-    /var/www/html/sameas-lite/src/Store.php:143
-    /var/www/html/sameas-lite/src/Store.php:622
-    /var/www/html/sameas-lite/tests/phpUnit/StoreTest.php:91

-The failure line is:

-    $this->dbHandle = new \PDO($this->dsn, $this->dbUser, $this->dbPass);

-If the driver is present then all 4 tests pass, even if sqlite or sqlite3 are not installed.

-    $ sqlite
-    The program 'sqlite' is currently not installed.
-You can install it by typing: apt-get install sqlite
-    $ sqlite3
-    The program 'sqlite3' is currently not installed.
-You can install it by typing: apt-get install sqlite3

-The tests don't use the database.
-This relates to...

-### Provide more unit tests

-There are only 4 at present.

-### Tests should set up and tear down database tables

-Ideally, tests should setup and teardown their own tables in the database, rather than assume they've been generated elsewhere.
-This both makes it easier to run the tests and makes the tests standalone.

 ### Clarify dev target in Makefile

 Makefile has: